HarishKL01/HarishKL01/readme.md

 ## 👋 Hi, I’m Harish Kumar.L

-**QA Tester** with 3+ years of experience specializing in manual testing, regression testing, and bug tracking.
+**QA Tester** with 3+ years of experience specializing in manual testing, regression testing and bug tracking of ErP software and an in-house built design plugin for Sketch Up.
 Currently enhancing system reliability at **Naraci Technologies Pvt Ltd**, where I’ve contributed to closing over 1000+ tickets and validating complex integrations.

 ---